stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

   largest Stacker right now.

-The rationale for this voting procedure is that it simultaneously gives the community a way to veto the SIP while also accommodating a low-ish turnout.
+The rationale for this voting procedure is that it simultaneously gives the community a way to veto the SIP while also accommodating low turnout.
 The problem with any blockchain-based voting systems in the past is that unless there's a financial incentive to vote (e.g. mining, staking), turnout is low.
 By introducing a distinct "no" choice and giving it 2x the power of a "yes" vote,